 For the thirty-nine weeks ending September 24, 2014, fiscal 2013 and fiscal 2012, comparable restaurant sales system-wide increased 6.8%, 7.0% and 9.9%, respectively.
 Comparable restaurant sales growth reflects the change in year-over-year sales for the comparable restaurant base.
 A restaurant enters our comparable restaurant base the first full week after its 15-month anniversary.
-System-wide comparable restaurant sales include restaurant sales at all comparable comparable franchised restaurants, as reported by franchisees.
-Comparable restaurant sales at company-operated restaurant sales for the thirty-nine weeks ending September 24, 2014, 5.3% for fiscal 2013, and 8.6% for fiscal 2012.
+System-wide comparable restaurant sales include restaurant sales at all comparable company-operated restaurants and at all comparable franchised restaurants, as reported by franchisees.
+Comparable restaurant sales at company-operated restaurants increased 5.6% for the thirty-nine weeks ending September 24, 2014, 5.3% for fiscal 2013, and 8.6% for fiscal 2012.
 The increase in company-operated comparable restaurant sales for the thirty-nine weeks ended September 24, 2014 was primarily the result of an increase in average check size of 3.3% and an increase in traffic of 2.3% compared to the thirty-nine weeks ended September 25, 2013.
-The increase in company-operated comparable restaurant sales in average check size of 2.7% and by traffic growth of 2.6%.
+The increase in company-operated comparable restaurant sales in 2013 was driven by an increase in average check size of 2.7% and by traffic growth of 2.6%.
 In 2012, the increases in average check size and in transactions growth were 6.0% and 2.6%, respectively, for company-operated restaurants in our comparable base.
 Comparable restaurant sales at franchised restaurants increased 7.7%, 8.8% and 11.0% for the thirty-nine weeks ending September 24, 2014, fiscal 2013 and fiscal 2012, respectively.